jonathanmorgan/python_utilities/README.md

 - install the PostgreSQL client if it isn't already installed.
 On linux, you'll also need to install a few dev packages (python-dev, libpq-dev) ( [source](http://initd.org/psycopg/install/) ).

 - install the psycopg2 python package.
 Install using pip (`sudo pip install psycopg2`).

+### /database/PyMySQL\_helper.py

+Before you can connect to MySQL with this code, you need to do the following:

+- install the PyMySQL python package.
+To install, use pip (`sudo pip install PyMySQL`) or conda if you are using anaconda (`conda install pymysql`).

 ### /network/*